busterswt/MNAIOv2/README.rst

 A Neutron router is required to provide connectivity for the 'management' network, and a floating IP sourced from the external provider network (`MNAIO_OSA_EXTERNAL_NETWORK_NAME`) is used to provide ingress connectivity from the Terraform/Ansible deploy node to the management IP of the MNAIOv2 VMs.

-(TODO)

-- Construct an external provider network within the MNAIOv2 virtual infrastructure that is reachable by the management network and/or deploy node.
-This will allow users to create networks/vms that are reachable within the MNAIOv2 deployment, but not externally.

 Deployment
 ----------